CiscoSE/NexusProgrammability/docs/Telemetry/Dial-In/1-index.md

-# gNMI Overview
+# Dial-In gNMI Overview

 ## About gRPC
-gNMI is built on top of Google Remote Procedure Call (gRPC). gRPC is an open source high performance RPC framework released in 2016.
+Google Remote Procedure Call (gRPC) is an open source high performance RPC framework released in 2016. gRPC has many RPCs available to control systems.
 It uses HTTP/2 for transport, protocol buffers for the interface description language, and includes the following features:

 * Authentication
 * Bi-directional streaming